GuesswhoLW/farm-id-retriever/README.md

-# Hive OS Farm ID Retriever
+# Hive OS and mmpOS Farm ID Retriever

-This Python script retrieves the Farm ID from Hive OS using the Hive OS API.
+This Python project retrieves the Farm IDs from Hive OS and mmpOS using their respective APIs.

 ## Prerequisites